BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 ### Examples of Atoms

 Icons, buttons, links, and labels are good examples of atoms.
 They don't do much on their own, and many other components on a site will typically depend on using these in one way or another.
-They can be used virtually anywhere through a site, so have a lot of flexibility.
+They can be used virtually anywhere throughout a site, so have a lot of flexibility.
 Let's look at a very basic example, the `Button`:

 ```javascript
 export default function Button({label, onClick}) {